Our Lingvist review — all about the made-in-Estonia language-learning app.

 I like this level of data much more than I like gamification (like Duolingo, with things like hearts, lingots or whatever) or arbitrary metrics like how sprouted the trees are in Memrise.
 Those are fine.
 They’re symbolic, but this is quantitative.

-One note is that this heavily depends on the Lingvist definition of a ‘word’.
+One note is that the number of “words” you’ve learned heavily depends on the Lingvist definition of a ‘word’.
 A ‘word’ exists as one conjugation or one plural form.
 For example, the word Land (country) is listed as a separate word to Länder (countries).

-On the flipside, it means that you get penalized for confusing similar conjugations or plural forms, and since the penalty is always the same (back to the top of the deck!) this could slow down your learning.
+On the flip side, this definition of a “word” means that you get penalized for confusing similar conjugations or plural forms, and since the penalty is always the same (back to the top of the deck!) this could slow down your learning.

 What I’d try to change if I were Lingvist